 Who Doesn’t Support the Ban?

-As you know, we do not generally advocate formal sleep training in babies younger than 4 months old (and some need to wait even longer), so what’s a family to do when they have a fussy newborn?
-And, it’s not as if child care employees can hold and rock every single wailing infant at the same time, after all; swaddling is likely one of the few methods childcare centers have to soothe all their babies simultaneously.
+As you know, most newborns need more gentle approaches to help them fall asleep, so what’s a family to do when they have a fussy newborn?
+We do offer newborn-friendly sleep coaching strategies in our e-book, Essential Keys To Your Newborn’s Sleep, as well as newborn-focused Personalized Sleep Plans™ to help your newborn develop healthy sleep habits.
+But, it’s not as if child care employees can hold and rock every single wailing infant at the same time, after all; swaddling is likely one of the few methods childcare centers have to soothe all their babies simultaneously.
 Unfortunately, a persistent lack of daytime naps isn’t healthy for young babies, and it likely means less sleep at night, too — since the over-tiredness brought about by poor naps directly affects nighttime sleep.

 However, if not done properly, swaddling can create issues (some of them serious).
 Swaddle a baby too loosely, and she’s likely to kick off her blanket.
 And loose blankets in the crib?
 A big no-no. Swaddle a baby too tightly, though, and you risk causing hip dysplasia or dislocation.

 And there’s another big risk: A baby who’s snugly swaddled may still be able to roll over, from his back to his stomach.
 And a baby who’s swaddled and lying on his stomach is at an increased risk for suffocation.